 Aged care worker skills

-Although aged care services can be highly rewarding, it’s also a demanding career as worker, Daz Smith explains.
+Although aged care services can be highly rewarding, it’s also a demanding career as a worker, Daz Smith, Aged Care Worker at Scalabrini Village explains.

 Being a personal care worker requires that you care deeply for your clients’ comfort, independence, and wellbeing.